 Over the last few years, the ecosystem of web application security threats and vulnerabilities has become significantly more intricate.
 There are now cross-sector implications of data breaches due to the linked structure of advanced web applications.

-On November 23, 2022, statistics from the Statista Research Department showed that 52,212 firms throughout the globe had suffered data breaches between November 2020 and October 2021.
 Companies in the banking sector seem to have experienced the highest rate of data breaches among the categories analyzed.
 When comparing company sizes, smaller businesses were more likely to be affected by data breaches.

 The implications of having an application compromised, hacked, or data breached are more significant than ever, which is why web application security is so crucial.
 Lack of sufficient cybersecurity protocols can result in damages ranging from organizations experiencing delays in operating systems to significant financial losses which might result in the complete shutdown of an organization’s operations.
 Web application security refers to the practice of making websites work as intended, even while they are under attack.
 It secures the data of the end user and protects the financial stability of organizations.
 This is why ensuring adequate levels cybersecurity are created when developing new web applications.